Washing a wetsuit

 How to wash your wetsuit

 Wetsuit washing instructions: Rinse your wetsuit with cold or lukewarm water.
 Make sure you wash both inside and outside so all sand, salt, and dirt are removed.
-Add a bit of natural soap or SRFACE Wetsuit Wash to your bucket of water to help you keep your wetsuit fresh.
+Add a bit of natural soap or SRFACE Wetsuit Wash to your bucket of water to keep your wetsuit fresh.
 Rinsing your wetsuit thoroughly on both sides will extend the longevity of your wetsuit.

 Don’t use chemicals